yol/subconv/README.md

 Captions) format to the more modern WebVTT format that can be used in browsers with HTML5 videos.

-The processing is modeled after [https://dvcs.w3.org/hg/text-tracks/raw-file/default/608toVTT/608toVTT.html].
+The processing is modeled after [this paper by the W3C](https://dvcs.w3.org/hg/text-tracks/raw-file/default/608toVTT/608toVTT.html]).

 Installation
 ------------